mariosant/work/readme.md

 1. Fork it (<https://github.com/mariosant/work/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes using a semantic commit message.
-I include a `yarn commit` script to help you out.
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request